cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You set up a withdrawal transaction as a trade initiator using the web app.
 To confirm that you want the transaction to happen, you can authorise it through the mobile app.

+As a fund owner and member, you have the permission to withdraw money from Qredo.
+This permission is shown in the **Permissions** tab on the Settings section of your account.

+Qredo charges fees to withdraw, including the Qredo fee and the miner's fee, The Qredo fee allows the management of Qredo wallets.
+While the miner's fee covers the work and resources they need to generate blocks on the underlying network.
+You are presented with details of these fees when you confirm the transaction.

+The miner and Qredo fee is fixed for any withdrawal transaction.
+However, Qredo can periodically alter these fees.

 ## Role of the Custodian

 As a custodian, you can decide if a withdrawal started by a trade initiator should happen by approving or rejecting the transaction through the phone app.
 If all custodians have approved, the transaction takes place and is recorded on the Qredo blockchain.
 Once left Qredo, the money is no longer recorded on the Qredo blockchain.

-Qredo charges fees to withdraw, including the Qredo fee and the miner's fee, The Qredo fee allows the management of Qredo wallets.
-While the miner's fee covers the work and resources they need to generate blocks on the underlying network.
-You are presented with details of these fees when you confirm the transaction.

-While the miner and Qredo fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.

-As a fund owner and member, you have the permission to withdraw money from Qredo.
-This permission is shown in the **Permissions** tab on the Settings section of your account.
+For more details, see Approve a Withdrawal.

-### Withdrawal Address
+## Withdrawal Address

 When sending money from Qredo, you choose an existing whitelisted withdrawal address.
 If you have a whitelisted address, go to the steps for setting up a withdrawal transaction (see
 If you do not have a withdrawal address, you need to create one before the transaction.

+A custodian that is part of the withdrawal policy of a fund, you can approve the creation of a new address if the address is whitelisted.
+If the address is deemed insecure, you can reject the new address.

+A new address is approved and written to the blockchain provided that it has met the threshold of signatures.

 #### Create a New Withdrawal Address